CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - Basics.md

 ## III.
 Earthly Parallax

 Our formulae for the location of planets in the sky, and hence the values in our ephemeris, are calculated for a hypothetical observer at the center of the Earth.
 These values are called the *true* values.
 On the surface, there is a measurable difference in the values of angles compared to their true values.
 The actual observed angles are called the *apparent* values.
+Let us see how these two values differ and how they can be calculated from each other.

 ### The Shape of the Earth
+In order to observe from the surface of the Earth, we must know the shape of the Earth.
 The Earth is roughly a squished sphere, meaning it is a spheroid.
 Due to the Earth's rotation, its polar radius its smaller than its equatorial radius.
 The amount of flattening of the Earth, called the *compression* ($c$), is calculated with the following formula:
 ```math
 c = 1 - \frac{b}{a}\tag{14}
 ```